dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 fs0:\> memmap > memmap.txt
 ```

-This will add a `memmap.txt` file to the root of your EFI, you can then proceed to drop it into the r/Hackintosh discord and type `$slide [insert a link to memmap.txt]`.
-Do note that this doesn't always work so so may still need to do this manually.
+This will add a `memmap.txt` file to the root of your EFI, you can then proceed to drop it into the r/Hackintosh discord in the #Sandbox channel and type `$slide [insert a link to memmap.txt]`